CookieHoodie/OsuBot/README.md

 Change LEFT_KEY and RIGHT_KEY in Input.cpp to match your hitkeys

+# Known issues
+Stack leniency is not accounted for, so some stacked circles are missed by the bots.
+(Will be fixed soon)

+Movements of some sliders are laggy and oftentimes the sliders are "overshooted" or "undershooted".

+# Next update
+Fix for missed stacked circles

+Add support for Hardrock mod

 # Support
 If you find this useful, please support me to help me get a better laptop!
 It's a pain in the butt to program using this crappy laptop but I can't afford to buy one cuz I'm still a student :(